elaforge/karya/doc/instrument.md

 In theory, all the Perform level instrument configuration is specific to a backend, and a different backend may expose an entirely different set of fields.
-However, currently the only backend with non-trivial instrument needs is MIDI (lilypond config is in 'Ui.StateConfig.config_lilypond', but it just cares about the name to put it on the staff).
+However, currently the only backend with non-trivial instrument needs is MIDI (lilypond config is in 'Ui.UiConfig.config_lilypond', but it just cares about the name to put it on the staff).

 Performance specific details are in [performance.md](performance.md.html).